julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

 :program:`scen2_hci` is not distributed so that the user gets all the windows on the same screen.
 An internal data bus will allow :program:`scen2_hci` to communicate with :program:`scen2_srv`.

-Multiple instances of the "Scenario2" application can be started because there are multiple items to control.
+Multiple instances of the :program:`Scenario 2` application can be started because there are multiple items to control.

-A common data bus - out of this application's scope - is available to exchange data between "Scenario2" instances and other applications dealing with other types of items and/or a higher control/command application.
+A common data bus - out of this application's scope - is available to exchange data between :program:`Scenario 2` instances and other applications dealing with other types of items and/or a higher control/command application.

 Requirements